IRS Statute of Limitations on Collections: CSED Rules for Tax Liability

 Some IRS notices may state your tax assessment date.
 You can also request your personal tax transcripts from the IRS online or by mail.
 A tax professional can request transcripts on your behalf once you sign an IRS power of attorney form.

 Once you know the tax assessment date, add ten years to figure out the CSED.
-But if you take specific actions that suspend the collection period, the IRS may get extra time to collect your tax debt.
+But if you take specific actions that suspend the collection period, the IRS may get extra time to collect your taxes owed.

 Can the IRS Collect After Ten Years?